- Search The Registry

 Willie Brown Jr.

 *Willie Brown was born on this date in 1934.
-He is an African American lawyer, politician and businessman.
+He is a Black lawyer, politician and businessman.

 From Mineola, TX.
 Willie Lewis Brown, Jr. attended segregated schools.
 He moved to San Francisco in 1951 to stay with his uncle.
 He graduated from San Francisco State University and from the Hastings College of the Law.
 In September 1958, Brown married Blanche Vitero, with whom he had three children, Susan, Robin, and Michael.
 He has four grandchildren, Besia, Matea, Mateo, and Lordes, and a step-granddaughter, Tyler.
 The couple separated in approximately 1976 but remain married.
 He has a daughter, Sydney Brown, by political fundraiser Carolyn Carpeneti.
 He is a member of the Democratic Party.